MPL Indonesia: Playoff bracket

-The Season 8 Regular Season concluded with ONIC Esports and RRQ Hoshi finishing at the top of the standings, both tied with 13 points and securing direct spots in the Upper-Bracket Semifinals.
+The Season 8 regular season concluded with ONIC Esports and RRQ Hoshi finishing at the top of the standings, both tied with 13 points and securing direct spots in the upper-bracket semifinals.
 Alter Ego followed closely in third place with a strong 10–4 record.
-Despite having upset finishes in the recent seasons, ONIC Esports was able to pull off a fierce 7-game-series Grand Finals win against RRQ Hoshi, giving ONIC its second MPL Indonesia Title.
+Despite having upset finishes in the recent seasons, ONIC Esports was able to pull off a fierce 7-game-series Grand Finals win against RRQ Hoshi, giving ONIC its second MPL Indonesia title.
 ONIC was the third team to attain such a feat.

 M3 World Championship

-Both ONIC and RRQ are qualified for the M3 World Championships.
-However, ONIC Esports would defeat MPL Philippines Season 8 Champions, and back-to-back champions Blacklist International to a 3–1 series in the MPL Invitational 2021.
-Despite the victory, ONIC Esports would be eliminated earlier than usual in the lower-bracket matchup against Blacklist International, who was defeated in a 3–2 series against BloodThirstyKings (BTK).
+Both ONIC and RRQ qualified for the M3 World Championships.
+However, ONIC Esports defeated MPL Philippines Season 8 Champions, and back-to-back champions Blacklist International to a 3–1 series in the MPL Invitational 2021.
+Despite the victory, ONIC Esports was eliminated earlier than usual in the lower-bracket matchup against Blacklist International, who was defeated in a 3–2 series against BloodThirstyKings (BTK).
 Blacklist sent ONIC Esports home in a 2–1 victory.
-RRQ Hoshi would suffer the same fate in the Lower-Brackets, getting eliminated by Blacklist International in a 3–0 series in the Lower-Bracket Quarterfinals.
-M3 highlights the Indonesian team's worst performance in the world stages thus far.
+RRQ Hoshi suffered the same fate in the lower brackets, getting eliminated by Blacklist International in a 3–0 series in the lower-bracket quarterfinals.
+M3 highlighted the Indonesian team's worst performance in the world stages thus far.

 Season 9 (2022)

-MPL Indonesia Season 9 became the first edition of the tournament that saw in-person attendance in the MPL Arena where the regular season and playoffs were held.
-Season 9 would however, not allow fans to attend during Weeks 1 and 2 due to health protocols provided by the Indonesian Government.
+MPL Indonesia Season 9 was the first edition of the tournament that saw in-person attendance in the MPL Arena where the regular season and playoffs were held.
+Season 9, however, did not allow fans to attend during Weeks 1 and 2 due to health protocols provided by the Indonesian Government.